What Are The Best Stocks To Invest In For Retirement? Part III

 Rather than employing co-mingled fund products—especially inactive strategies—you want to use separately managed accounts where possible.
 Now, as we've discussed before, active strategies does not imply “timing” the market.
 Instead, it means researching stocks and companies and buying those that look most profitable.
 It means performing intensive research on a small sect of the market, say large-cap value or small-cap growth, and then buying and selling companies according to how sound they look based on research team parameters.

-When we say to avoid co-mingling (Rule No. 4), we mean the following: don’t put money into your brokerage account—whether Merrill Lynch, Charles Schwab, Fidelity, Vanguard, etc.—and then ship that money off to co-mingle with other investments within a mutual fund.
+When we say to avoid co-mingling (Rule No. 4), we mean the following: don’t put money into your online brokerage account —whether Merrill Lynch, Charles Schwab, Fidelity, Vanguard, etc.—and then ship that money off to co-mingle with other investments within a mutual fund.
 But why?
 Perhaps you're reading this article and thinking, "Well, that doesn't matter that much.
 That doesn't hurt me."
 But let's look at the implications of pooling your money with that from other investors inside of a mutual fund or ETF.
 Before discussing how your fund manager directly manages a portfolio of stocks in a mutual fund, let's examine how this works inside of separately managed account.

 In this case, it's a little bit different.
 Boiled down to the basics, your money goes into your brokerage account, stays there, and you buy individual stocks.
 Then, the fund manager manages your stocks and bonds directly inside your account.
 This is different than sending your money to a mutual fund company where it's co-mingled with other investments.
 Now, let’s dive into 12 specific reasons why you want to avoid co-mingling by using separately managed accounts for stocks and bonds versus relying on mutual funds.